RomeoDespres/reapy/README.md

 In a time-critical context, you can make use of the `reapy.tools.Program` feature.
 It allows to execute arbitrary code inside REAPER, with input and output sent over the local network.

 In the example below, one can see how to make use of `Program` to improve efficiency.
 Input parameters are passed to the program as `Program.run` keyword arguments.
-Required output values are specified as `Project` positional arguments after `code` (first positional argument).
+Required output values are specified as `Program` positional arguments after `code` (first positional argument).

 Note that the modules `reapy` and `reascript_api` (as `RPR`) are always available in `Program`s.
 Any other needed module must be explicitly imported in the `code`.